IDRI-LAB/CADT_ACET/poster/README.md

 # CADT Latex Poster Template

-ACET 2022 allows authors to use your favourite software for preparing posters such as Adobe Illustrator, Microsoft PowerPoint.
+ACET template allows authors to use your favourite software for preparing posters such as Adobe Illustrator, Microsoft PowerPoint.
 We also prepared a beamer poster style latex template (default to A0 size) for the academic/scientific community.

 Based on the oxford-poster (https://github.com/gbaydin/oxford-poster)
 Based on the I6pd2 style created by Thomas Deselaers an Philippe Dreuw.

-Written by Ye Kyaw Thu, Affiliate Professor, CADT, Cambodia
+Written by Ye Kyaw Thu
 Last updated: 25 July 2023
 email: yktnlp@gmail.com

-Update by Peng Lykheang, AI Research Assistant, CADT, Cambodia
+Updated by Peng Lykheang
 Email: khiengly7@gmail.com

 ## How to Compile and Open the PDF Poster